Pekapeka Regional Park

 - Lock your vehicle and take valuables with you

-Pekapeka is one of the few remaining large wetlands of its type (palustrine) in Hawke’s Bay.
+Pekapeka is one of the few remaining large wetlands of its type (palustrine, a swamp) in Hawke’s Bay.
 It has a high biodiversity value and was ranked by the Department of Conservation as the second most valuable wetland, ecologically, in Hawke’s Bay.
 The wetland has substantial cultural significance and since 1997, Pekapeka Wetland has had waahi tapu status under the Historic Places Act 1993.

-Protected bird species that you might look for are - NZ Dabchick, Little Black Shag, Little Shag, White Faced Heron, Australasian Bittern, Mute Swan, Grey Teal, Marsh Crake, Spotless Crake, Pied Stilt, Shining Cuckoo, Morepork, Kingfisher, Welcome Swallow, North Island fantail, Silvereye, Black Shag and Australian Harrier.
+Protected bird species that you might look for are - NZ Dabchick, Little Black Shag, Little Shag, White Faced Heron, Australasian Bittern (very rare), Mute Swan, Grey Teal, Marsh Crake, Spotless Crake, Pied Stilt, Shining Cuckoo, Morepork, Kingfisher, Welcome Swallow, North Island fantail, Silvereye, Black Shag and Australian Harrier.

 There are over 82 species of plants within the wetland (both native and introduced, including weed species).

-For many years Pekapeka was used as an illegal dump and amongst other things the site has the remains of the demolished Pacific and Mayfair Hotels!
-Some of the rubble and reinforcing rods have been purposely left exposed to serve as a stark reminder of how badly we have treated wetlands in the past.
+Wetlands were for a long time not valued for the important systems that they are.
+For many years Pekapeka was used as an illegal dump and, among other rubbish, the remains of the demolished Pacific and Mayfair Hotels are here - we've left some of the rubble and reinforcing rods exposed as a stark reminder of how badly we have treated these exciting ecosystems in the past.